Giving children a voice on climate change

-Why climate change awareness is important
+Why child-centred climate change adaptation is important

-Save the Children's Climate Change Adaptation program
+Save the Children's Child-Centred Climate Change Adaptation program